JamFfm/NEXTIONDisplay/README.md

 Until now code is just in a very first version with known malfunktions!
 Display design in alpha version!

+# Installation

+(1)-- Power off the display.
+Store the .tft file via a PC/Mac on a SD Card in a fat32 system.
+Push the SD card in the display.
+Power on the display.
+There must be only 1 file on the card.
+Remove SD Card after installation.

+(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

+Workaround: Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

+(3)-- reboot at least CBPi3

+Maybe the Serial connection has to be turned off at the RASPI Settings.
+Reboot.
+Go again to the RASPI Settings.
+Turn on the Serial Port.
+Turn off the Serial console.
+Maybe pyserial lib has to be installed if there is an error at import serial:

+In commandbox type in: python -m pip install pyserial

 # What for?
 This addin is designed for Craftbeerpi 3.02 and will display mainly temperatures via serial connection to a Color Touch TFT.